 This term “FT” you will have most likely seen alongside a visual presenting the results of a soccer game.
 Soccer can be full of abbreviations which can be very confusing.
 Keep reading through this post and you’ll soon know all you need to know about this one!

 Do you want to be a fit as a professional soccer player?
 Then check out my 30-day Soccer Fitness Guide.
 This step-by-step fitness program follows the same training routines as the pros to make you a fitter, healthier athlete in just 1 month.
 Don’t miss out on this opportunity.
 Click here to find out more.

-While there is no official description or definition of terminology in soccer “full time” is mostly used to refer to the end of the game when the players are restricted from making any more contributions to the game.
-This can be after 90 minutes, or after extra-time and penalties if that is what happens during the game.
+While there is no official description or definition of terminology in soccer, “full-time” is used to refer to the end of the game when the players are restricted from making any further contribution to the game.
+This can be after 90 minutes or after extra-time and penalties if that happens during the game.